sunaku/dasht/man/man1/dasht-docsets-extract.1.markdown

 ## DESCRIPTION

-Extracts the given [Dash] docset archive *FILE*s (`*.tgz` files) into the location specified by the `DASHT_DOCSETS_DIR` environment variable after verifying that they are not corrupt or partially downloaded.
-Afterwards, it renames their extracted directories to match their rootnames (sans `.tgz`).
+Extracts the given [Dash] docset archive *FILE*s (`*.tgz` files) into the location specified by the `DASHT_DOCSETS_DIR` environment variable and then renames their extracted directories to match their rootnames (sans `.tgz`).

+If an extracted directory already exists, its contents are updated in place.

 ## ENVIRONMENT